 At the General Meeting on April 28, 2016, the shareholders approved an amended remuneration policy, or the Remuneration Policy, which allows for the granting of compensation packages to our directors in line with a benchmarking analysis performed by an independent consulting firm engaged by our remuneration and nomination committee and an assessment of the duties of the directors, and includes competitive severance arrangements intended to attract and retain highly qualified personnel.
-In line with the Remuneration Policy, our board of directors have approved amendments to the employment and management agreements with our executive directors.
-For a discussion of our employment arrangements with our executive directors, see the section of this prospectus titled "Related Party Transactions-Agreements with Our Executive Directors."
+In line with the Remuneration Policy, our board of directors have approved amendments to the employment and management agreements with our executive management.
+For a discussion of our employment arrangements with our executive management, see the section of this prospectus titled "Related Party Transactions-Agreements with Our Executive Management."

-Except the arrangements described in the section of this prospectus titled "Related-Party Transactions-Agreements with Our Executive Directors," there are no arrangements or understanding between us and any of the executive directors providing for benefits upon termination of their employment, other than as required by applicable law.
+Except the arrangements described in the section of this prospectus titled "Related-Party Transactions-Agreements with Our Executive Management" there are no arrangements or understanding between us and any of the executive directors providing for benefits upon termination of their employment, other than as required by applicable law.

-Compensation of Executive Directors
+Compensation of Our Executive Management

-Pursuant to the remuneration policy, the remuneration of the executive directors consists of the following fixed and variable components:
+The remuneration of our executive management (including our executive directors) consists of the following fixed and variable components:

 - § a fixed base salary;

 - § a variable annual cash bonus (short-term annual cash incentive);

 - § long-term variable incentive awards, in the form of stock options;

-- severance arrangements; and
+- § severance arrangements; and

 - § pension and fringe benefits.

 Fixed base salary.
-The base salary of the executive directors was determined on the basis of a benchmarking analysis completed by an independent consulting firm.
-In accordance with this benchmarking analysis, our board of directors has resolved to aim for a compensation of executive directors in the 50th percentile of the compensation offered by the European peer group identified by the independent consulting firm used in this analysis.
+The base salary of our executive management was determined on the basis of a benchmarking analysis completed by an independent consulting firm.
+In accordance with this benchmarking analysis, our board of directors has resolved to aim for a compensation of our executive management in the 50th percentile of the compensation offered by the European peer group identified by the independent consulting firm used in this analysis.
 In line with the amended remuneration policy discussed above, our board of directors has amended the current contracts between us and our executive directors to be brought in line with the new remuneration policy.

 Variable annual cash bonus.
-The objective of this short-term annual cash incentive is to ensure that the executive directors are incentivized to achieve performance targets in the shorter term.
-An executive director is eligible for an annual cash incentive up to a maximum percentage of his/her annual base salary.
-On September 3, 2015, the maximum percentage for this purpose was set at 40% of base salary of the chief executive officer, and at 35% of base salary of the chief financial officer.
+The objective of this short-term annual cash incentive is to ensure that our executive management is incentivized to achieve performance targets in the shorter term.
+Our executive management is eligible for an annual cash incentive up to a maximum percentage of his/her annual base salary.
+On September 3, 2015, the maximum percentage for this purpose was set at 40% of base salary of the chief executive officer, and at 35% of base salary of the other executive management.
 Performance conditions are established by our board of directors before or at the beginning of the relevant calendar year and shall include criteria concerning our financial performance, qualitative criteria representing our performance and/or individual qualitative performance.

 Long-term incentive awards.
-Our board of directors intends to incentivize the executive directors by issuing Options from time to time to be able to attract and retain well-qualified executive directors in connection with the argenx Employee Stock Option Plan, as set out below.
+Our board of directors intends to incentivize our executive management by issuing Options from time to time to be able to attract and retain well-qualified executive management in connection with the argenx Employee Stock Option Plan, as set out below.

 Severance arrangements.
-Pursuant to the Remuneration Policy, in case of a dismissal, executive directors will not be entitled to a severance payment of a maximum of one year's base salary unless the board of directors decides otherwise based on a recommendation of the remuneration and nomination committee.
-However, we have entered into a management contract and employment agreement with our chief executive officer and chief financial officer, respectively, each of which provides for certain minimum notice periods if his service or employment with us is terminated in certain circumstances as described below in "Related Party Transactions-Agreements with our Executive Directors."
+We have entered into management contracts and employment agreements with our executive management, each of which provides for certain minimum notice periods if their service or employment with us is terminated in certain circumstances as described below in "Related Party Transactions-Agreements with our Executive Management."

 Pension and fringe benefits.
-The executive directors participate in a defined contribution pension scheme operated by a third party pension insurance organization.
-The executive directors are entitled to customary fringe benefits, such as a company car and a hospitalization plan.
+Our executive management participates in a defined contribution pension scheme operated by a third party pension insurance organization.
+Our executive management is entitled to customary fringe benefits, such as a company car and a hospitalization plan.